-Name: Michael Gordon
+Bv:

-Title: Chief Operating Officer and Chief Financial Officer

-(Principal Financial Officer)
+/s/ Michael Gordon Michael Gordon Name: Title: Chief Operating Officer and Chief Financial Officer (Principal Financial Officer)

 This certification accompanies the Quarterly Report, is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of MongoDB, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended (whether made before or after the date of the Quarterly Report on Form 10-Q), irrespective of any general incorporation language contained in such filing.